D.C. Lottery: Instant-win games

 DC Scratchers are scratch-and-win instant games sold at any DC Lottery retailer.

 Multi-state draw games

 Lucky for Life

 Lucky for Life began in Connecticut in 2009; it expanded in 2015 to include the District of Columbia, and is now offered by 17 jurisdictions.
+The lucky for life game has ended with the February 21st, 2026 draw and has been replaced with the multi state millionaire for life game.

 Mega Millions

 On January 31, 2010, most U.S. lotteries with either Mega Millions or Powerball began offering both games.
 The D.C.
 Lottery added Mega Millions on the cross-selling expansion date.
 The largest Mega Millions jackpot was over $650 million.

 On August 8, 2023, the largest Mega Millions jackpot ever won was $1.602 billion in Florida.

 Powerball

 Since 1988, the D.C.
 Lottery has been a member of MUSL, which created Powerball in 1992.
 Its jackpots currently start at $20 million.
 It is drawn Monday, Wednesday, and Saturday nights at the Florida Lottery in Tallahassee, Florida.

+Millionaire for life

+Millionaire for life is played in 31 states in the US and Washington DC.
+Players pick 5from 58 main numbers in the first field and just 1 of 5 millionaire balls and they can win anywhere from $8 to $1,000,000 a year for life.
+This game was introduced on February 22nd, 2026 as a replacement of Lucky for Life and Cash 4 Life.

 On September 19, 2010, the D.C.
 Lottery had entered the wrong Powerball numbers into its computer system.
 Terminals read some losing tickets as winners, and vice versa.
 The lottery revised its procedures to prevent such errors from recurring.

 On January 31, 2010, most lotteries with either Mega Millions or Powerball began offering both games.
 The D.C.
 Lottery added Mega Millions on that date.
 The largest jackpot in Mega Millions so far was more than $640 million.